hominid101/data-wrangle-openstreetmaps-data/README.md

 ### Overview ###

-This project is about wrangling the Mapzen metro-exracts of OpenStreetMap data for the Kolkata metro-area in India [1].
+This project is about wrangling the Mapzen metro-exracts of OpenStreetMap data for the Kolkata metro-area in India [\[metroExtacts\]][&metroExtacts].
 Data from a different geographical region contains a lot of discrepancies with how such data is collected and described in the US.
 Therefore it is expected to be an interesting and challenging data wrangling exercise.

 All data and code is available for download from the git repository [\[gitRepo\]][&gitRepo].

 ### Problems Encountered in the Map Data ###